roadwarriorslive/Pipulate/README.md

 Apologies for those who would prefer a README to be of a more concrete how-to nature.
 That, like so many things in this project, is coming soon.

+-- Mike Levin

+Things to do here:

+- Add all my links to follow this project's development on YouTube and such
+- Actually use this system to do various clever things - show use-cases
+- "Can" the using of this system, probably an examples sub-folder